Khan/beep-boop/README.md

 beep-boop
 =========

-This script monitors our Zendesk, Jira and GitHub issues (Khan/khan-exercises) and notifies us in a HipChat room when the bug report rates are far enough above the mean rate to have a very high probability of being due to an abnormal event (think a newly introduced bug).
+This script monitors our Zendesk and Jira accounts and notifies us in a HipChat/Slack room when the bug report rates are far enough above the mean rate to have a very high probability of being due to an abnormal event (think a newly introduced bug).

 "Far enough above" is given by a Poisson distribution with a certain probability threshold -- if the probability of seeing at least this